IT transforms air travelby ASC Staff on Dec 21, 2012

 Changes in IT over the last ten years have enabled airlines and airports to revolutionise the handling of today's 2.8 billion passengers.
 The foundations were laid with the launch of IATA's Simplifying the Business (StB) program in 2004, which gave us e-ticketing, 2D bar-coded boarding passes (BCBP) and self-service kiosks.
 These are all now standard components of modern air travel and most of the passenger innovation we see deployed today can be traced back to those three.

 Bigger changes are coming as the industry starts to embrace what some call Travel 3.0 - a third wave of innovation based on the always-connected vision offered by consumer mobile technologies.
 Mobile devices in the hands of travelers promise to be the single greatest influence impacting the travel experience in the near future.
 The capabilities of these devices are advancing fast with permanent connectivity to the internet via 3G or Wi-Fi, coupled with GPS and sensor technologies.
+Passengers will have more empowerment and an unprecedented involvement in decision-making regarding all aspects of their journey.

 Automate and flow